 As with most of the old silk road cities, we find the enormous man-made hills (tells) impressive that only grew from the rubbish of century-long settlement.
 We are also always suprised how close today’s main roads follow the old silk route: Most of these ancient towns are only a few kilometers away from major roads, and even more smaller tells visible from the roads indicate the old network of trading posts.

 How to get to Paikent and Varakhsha

 Varakhsha, 30 km northwest of Bukhara and almost as far from the smaller towns of Jondor and Romitan, is more difficult to access.
-The next village accessible by public transport is Romish, which is another 10 km from the ruins, on a very bad and rarely used road, so you might very well have to walk.
-We went in low season and paid 80 000 Som (inofficial exchange rate around 18$) for the return trip by taxi including waiting time.
+The next village accessible by public transport is Romish.
+This is another 10 km from the ruins, on a very bad and rarely used road, so you might very well have to walk.
+We went in low season and paid around 18$ (in Som, at an inofficial exchange rate) for the return trip by taxi including waiting time.
 However, we have also had quotes two times as high at other times.

 Both Paikent and Varakhsha are openly accessible and have no guardian nor entrance fees.
 You can contact us for the exact GPS data.

 Is it worth going to Paikent and Varakhsha?